Eating Disorders in Athletes: When Performance and Health Collide

 How Ezer Psychotherapy Treats Eating Disorders in Athletes

-We use CBT-E (Enhanced Cognitive Behavioral Therapy), one of the most effective outpatient treatments for eating disorders in adolescents and adults.
+We use CBT-E, Enhanced Cognitive Behavioral Therapy, one of the evidence-supported outpatient treatments for eating disorders in adults and older adolescents (Atwood & Friedman, 2020; Öst et al., 2023).

 Treatment focuses on: